alexa-samples/skill-sample-node-js-build-scale-test/Lab3.md

   12. Click 'Add inline policy' (on the bottom right)
   13. Make sure 'Policy Generator' is selected and click the 'Select' button
   14. Select the 'Allow' radio button
-  15. From the 'AWS Service' dropdown select 'Amazon DynamoDB'
+  15. From the 'AWS Service' dropdown select 'DynamoDB'
   16. In the 'Actions' dropdown check the boxes for:
       1. 'GetItem'
       2. 'PutItem'